0xWOLAND/website/src/content/blog/zcash-part-3.md

 Instead of embedding every commitment into a massive hash tree, all notes are folded into a **constant-size accumulator value** $A_t$.
 Every insertion is a **succinct polynomial-commitment update**, and old accumulator states can be discarded—because an IVC (incremental verifiable computation) chain certifies correctness across updates.

-The magic lies in the accumulator’s recursive structure: each update witnesses that a *vector* of notes was inserted without including a particular element $x$.
+The magic lies in the accumulator's recursive structure: each update witnesses that a *vector* of notes was inserted without including a particular element $x$.
 The non-membership claim is upheld step-by-step, proving that each polynomial inserted lacked $x$ as a root—meaning $x$ was not present.
 This transforms the problem into one of recursive algebra, not storage.

 At the end, proving **non-inclusion** ("this nullifier was never inserted up to $A_t$") requires only checking that a single polynomial (the one folded into the accumulator) **does** have $x$ as a root.
 This final step is **constant-time** and easily SNARK-friendly.

 * The accumulator's size **never grows**, no matter how many notes are inserted
 * Wallet witnesses **never need refreshing**—history is abstracted away
-* There’s **no depth cap** or leaf index to exhaust
+* There's **no depth cap** or leaf index to exhaust
 * The ledger stays **light and syncs fast**—forever
 * Each IVC step is just a few hashes and group ops—efficient even onchain
-* You don’t need to track historical state prior to the last $k$ epochs—as long as all proofs spanning that range have been generated, the earlier accumulator data can be safely discarded
+* You don't need to track historical state prior to the last $k$ epochs—as long as all proofs spanning that range have been generated, the earlier accumulator data can be safely discarded

 In short: **shielded anonymity can grow indefinitely**, with no migrations, no proof bloat, and no path rewrites.
-This is the foundation for **Project Tachyon’s accumulator design**—a system where privacy doesn’t get more expensive as it scales.
+This is the foundation for **Project Tachyon's accumulator design**—a system where privacy doesn't get more expensive as it scales.

 ---